Health Data Science MSc 2025 entry

 Modules

-The modules published below are examples of what has been taught in previous academic years and may be subject to change before you start your programme.
+The modules published below are examples of what has been taught in previous academic years and may be subject to change before you start your course.
 For more details of each module, including weekly contact hours, teaching methods and assessment, please see the module catalogue.

-The MSc is structured around a mixture of compulsory and optional modules:
+The MSc is structured around a mixture of compulsory and optional modules.

 • Health Data Science Principles: explores the theoretical underpinnings of health data science and digital health; students consider different forms of health data, technologies and methods for processing and analysis, and the integration of digital data in clinical decision making.